 Millions of people in the United States receive Social Security Disability benefits from the Social Security Administration (SSA).
-Each year, millions more will apply for disability benefits.
+Each year, millions more will apply for SSDI or SSI.
 Whether you are going through the Social Security Disability application process or are already receiving disability benefits from the SSA, you may, at some point, need to request a copy of your Social Security Disability file.
 Why would you want a copy of your records from the SSA and, more importantly, how do you go about obtaining a copy of the records you need?
 The following information will help you understand when you should request a copy of your Social Security Disability file and how to obtain a copy of the records the SSA is keeping regarding your disability claim.

 When Should You Request Your Social Security Disability Records?

 If your initial application for Social Security Disability benefits has been denied (and it is important to remember that approximately 70 percent of initial applications are indeed denied by the SSA), then it is in your best interests to obtain a copy of your Social Security Disability file from the SSA.
 You will need to have this information prior to your hearing before an administrative law judge.

 When you request a hearing before an administrative law judge to appeal the SSA's decision to deny your benefits, you will want to know what information the SSA bases its decision on.
 It is important to review your file to make sure that you have not left out any key information that is vital to filing a successful disability claim.

 You should also have a disability attorney review your file.
 It is in your best interest to work with a disability attorney during the Social Security Disability process.
 An attorney will know what evidence is needed to prove your claim for disability benefits.
 By reviewing the records the SSA has on your case, your attorney will be able to determine whether or not key information is missing and what further evidence should be provided to the administrative law judge who will be hearing your case.